 The latest news that has the spotlight shining on vitamin K2 for perhaps the first significant time since its initial discovery, is a recent study on COVID-19 patients in the Dutch city of Nijmegen.
 The scientific community is considering further benefits of vitamin K, after discovering a potential link between deficiency and the worst coronavirus outcomes.

 But how does vitamin K2 help your body fight off COVID-19?
-Well, COVID-19 causes blood clotting and damages the elastic fibres in the lungs.
-Vitamin K2 is key to the production of proteins that regulate this blood clotting, meaning that it can help to protect the lungs from this damage, which is what tends to be the most harmful after-effect from catching COVID-19, leading to the need for ventilators and regrettably, potentially fatal outcomes.
+Well, COVID-19 causes blood clotting and damages the elastic fibers in the lungs.
+Vitamin K2 is key to the production of proteins that regulate this blood clotting, meaning that it can help to protect the lungs from this damage, which is what tends to be the most harmful after-effect of catching COVID-19, leading to the need for ventilators and regrettably, potentially fatal outcomes.

 The Dutch researchers are now saying that although this link between vitamin K2 level and lung damage caused by COVID-19 is not yet confirmed, the initial findings alone are reason enough to encourage a healthy intake of vitamin K2 as a precaution.